AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/patching/patching-new-fixtures-or-dimmers.md

 quickly select a set of fixtures with one button.
 Groups are described in the next chapter.

-Once you have patched fixtures or dimmers, the Patch View screen shows you an overview of what is patched where and lets you edit the patch.
+Once you have patched fixtures or dimmers, the [Patch View](./changing-the-patch.md#patch-view) screen shows you an overview of what is patched where and lets you edit the patch.
-See section 4.2.1 on page 95.

-Patching dimmers
+Patching Dimmers
 ----------------

 Each fixture button can control single or multiple dimmer channels.
-You allocate a button using the Patch menu (described below) or the Patch View window (see section 4.2.1).
+You allocate a button using the Patch menu (described below) or the [Patch View](./changing-the-patch.md#patch-view) window.

 1. Press \<Patch\>, then \[Dimmers\].